status-im/nimbus-eth2/docs/the_nimbus_book/src/distribution_internals.md

-Configured in `.github/workflows/release.yml` (only for Linux AMD64, ARM and ARM64): we unpack the distribution tarball and copy its content into a third type of Docker image - this one meant for end users and defined by `docker/dist/binaries/Dockerfile.amd64` and related.
+Configured in `.github/workflows/release.yml` (only for Linux AMD64, ARM and ARM64): we unpack the distribution tarball and copy its content into a third type of Docker image - meant for end users and defined by `docker/dist/binaries/Dockerfile.amd64` and related.

 We then publish that to [Docker Hub](https://hub.docker.com/r/statusim/nimbus-eth2).